Piotr1215/katacoda-scenarios/crossplane/crossplane-datree-validation/step5.md

 Now run the tests on a correct composition
 `datree test composition.yaml --policy crossplane --ignore-missing-schemas`{{exec}}

-> Datree supports glob expansion, so we can run the tests on both files!

-`datree test *composition.yaml --policy crossplane --ignore-missing-schemas`
+Datree supports glob expansion, so we can run the tests on both files `datree test *composition.yaml --policy crossplane --ignore-missing-schemas`{{exec}}

 ## Cleanup